Zulkhuu/reinforcement-learning/BananaCollector/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+3. Place the file in the cloned reinforcement-learning repository's' `BananaCollector/` folder, and unzip (or decompress) the file.

 ## Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to get started with training your the agent or watch already trained agent running!

-Then, place the file in the `p1_navigation/` folder in the clone of This GitHub repository, and unzip (or decompress) the file.
-Next, open `Navigation_Pixels.ipynb` and follow the instructions to learn how to use the Python API to control the agent.